DeuxHuitHuit/color_chooser_field/README.markdown

 #Color Chooser Field

-Version: 1.0.1 <br/>
+Version: 1.1 <br/>
 Author: Josh Nichols (mrblank@gmail.com)<br/>
 Build Date: 2009-05-24<br/>
-Requirements: Symphony 2.02<br/>
+Requirements: Symphony 2.0.5<br/>

 ####Installation

-1. Upload the 'color\_chooser\_field' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the folder in this archive to your Symphony 'extensions' folder and rename it to `color_chooser_field`.

 2. Enable it by selecting the "Field: Color Chooser", choose Enable from the with-selected menu, then click Apply.